maemo-leste/maemo-leste.github.io/content/maemo-leste-update-april-may-june-2020.rst

 mihphoto
 --------

-A Qt 5 photo viewer is available, and optionally supports multitouch, when supplied as startup argument: https://github.com/maemo-leste-extras/mihphoto
+A Qt 5 photo viewer is available, and optionally supports multitouch when supplied as a startup argument: https://github.com/maemo-leste-extras/mihphoto